• Art magazine

 This video is integrated in the extended Privacy mode of YouTube, which blocks the setting of YouTube cookies until a active click on playback is made.
 By clicking on the reproduction button, you grant your consent in the fact that YouTube sets cookies on the end device you use, which can also serve an analysis of usage behavior for market research and marketing purposes.
 You can find more information about the cookie use by YouTube in the Google cookie policy at https://policies.google.com/technologies/types?hl=de.

-This is only a small overview of the influence of mathematical and scientific influences on art and our aesthetic feeling in general.
-Forms, the compilation of colors, material combinations - they can all be attributed to scientific principles.
+This is just a brief overview of the influence of mathematical and scientific principles on art and our aesthetic sensibilities in general.
+Forms, the combination of colors, material combinations – all of these can be traced back to scientific principles.

 Owner and Managing Director of Kunstplaza.
 Publisher, editor and passionate blogger in the field of art, design and creativity since 2011.